 Acknowledgements

 At the time of the study, Arfa Aijazi was supported by a Doctoral Completion Fellowship through the Graduate Division at the University of California, Berkeley.
 This research was also in part funded by the Center for the Built Environment (CBE) at University of California, Berkeley.
 CBE with which the authors are affiliated, is advised by and funded by many partners that represent a diversity of organizations from the building industry, including manufacturers, building owners, facility managers, contractors, architects, engineers, government agencies, and utilities.
 Specifically, the authors also acknowledge in-kind equipment donations from Big Ass Solutions and Sleepme.
-The authors also thank Professor Ed Arens, Charlie Huizenga, and Dr. Yingdong He with the CBE at the University of California, Berkeley for their assistance with using the Controlled Environmental Chamber (CEC) and the thermal manikin and Dr. Federico Tartarini, formerly affiliated with the Berkeley Education Alliance for Research in Singapore (BEARS), for his help with the case study methodology.
+The authors also thank Professor Ed Arens, Charlie Huizenga, Dr. Yingdong He, and visiting PhD student Thomas Hirn with the CBE at the University of California, Berkeley for their assistance with using the Controlled Environmental Chamber (CEC) and the thermal manikin and Dr. Federico Tartarini, formerly affiliated with the Berkeley Education Alliance for Research in Singapore (BEARS), for his help with the case study methodology.
+We also acknowledge that this study significantly builds upon a thermal manikin study conducted by Professor Young-Hum Cho, affiliated with the School of Architecture, Yeungnam University, Republic of Korea and formerly a CBE visiting scholar.

 Author information